Pat Adams Recent Work

 April 01, 2008 - May 10, 2008

-oil, acrylic, isobutyl methacrylate with sand and shell on paper on wood
+oil, acrylic, isobutyl methacrylate with graphite and shell on paper on wood

 FROM APRIL 1ST TO MAY 10TH, 2008, ZABRISKIE GALLERY EXHIBITS NEW PAINTINGS BY PAT ADAMS.
 Pat Adams has been showing her lyrical abstractions with Zabriskie Gallery for over fifty years.